jatcwang/difflicious/README.md

 # TODO:
 Must have:
-- Customizable "equals"? (e.g. cats.Eq)
-- Undo
+- Ignore fields
+- Swap two fields of the same type! (or a subtype to a super type)
+- Dynamic ignore (add new field ignores at runtime)

 Nice to have:
 - Nice string diff
+- Undo
+- Customizable "equals"? (e.g. cats.Eq)
+- Custom value output (e.g. JPG)
+- Modify map keys

 # Design